-- (1) In order for Independent Directors to fully fulfill their expected roles, joint meetings to exchange opinions are regularly held with the President, Executive Directors, as well as for the Audit and Supervisory Committee Members. - (2) In this way, we have established a system to facilitate communication and coordination through the Secretariat of the Board of Directors (the Board Meeting Operation Office) and the Secretariat Department.
-Beginning in June 2020, the Board of Directors has been chaired by an Independent Director, who leads communications and coordination with management as well as discussions.
+- (1) In order for Independent Directors to fully fulfill their expected roles, joint information sharing meetings to exchange opinions are held with Executive Directors (held monthly in principle), Off-site meetings among all Directors (2 times/year), meetings and opinion exchanges with with the Audit and Supervisory Committee Members (2 times/year).
+In this way, we have established a system to facilitate communication and coordination through the Secretariat of the Board of Directors (the Board Meeting Operation Office) and the Secretariat Department. - (2) Beginning in June 2020, the Board of Directors has been chaired by an Independent Director, who leads cooperation and coordination with management and Audit and Supervisory Committee as well as discussions.

-Companies that have a controlling shareholder should either appoint at least one-third of their directors (the majority of directors if listed on the Prime Market) as independent directors who are independent of the controlling shareholder or establish a special committee composed of independent persons including independent director(s) to deliberate and review material transactions or actions that conflict with the interests of the controlling shareholders
+Companies that have a controlling shareholder should either appoint at least one-third of their directors (the majority of directors if listed on the Prime Market) as independent directors who are independent of the controlling shareholder or establish a special committee composed of independent persons including independent director(s) to deliberate and review material transactions or actions that conflict with the interests of the controlling shareholder and minority shareholders

-As of June 18, 2024, the Company does not have a controlling shareholder.
+As of June 18, 2025, the Company does not have a controlling shareholder.